Autoimmune Disease and Gut Function

 The majority of orthodox treatment for autoimmune disease involves immune-suppressant drugs and symptomatic management.
 Unfortunately this does not address any of the causal, driving factors of the autoimmune issue and therefore never fully resolves it.

-So how can fixing my gut help with my autoimmune problem?
+How can fixing my gut help with autoimmune disease?

 Considering that intestinal permeability is likely to be one of the driving factors for autoimmune problems, fixing this may help resolve a lot of your symptoms.